12 games to scratch your travel itch during lockdown

 Multplayer world, 7+ official PEGI rating |

-From $6.99 on mobile, varies by platform |
+From $7.49 on mobile, varies by platform |

-Not just for the kids - though they do seem to love it in here - Minecraft has seen people collaborate to create everything from the Taj Mahal to a working computer inside the game that runs Doom or, for at least ten years, even a version of Minecraft, inside Minecraft.
-The people who take ths place seriously are pretty creative and they get big things built out of the virtual blocks that make up the creative format of the Minecraft world.
+Not just for the kids, though they do seem to love it, Minecraft has seen people collaborate to create everything from the Taj Mahal to a working computer inside the game that runs Doom or, for at least ten years, even a version of Minecraft, inside Minecraft.

-There's also a survival mode, which is more straight video-game fare of surviving the night as zombies try to murder you.
-And the game/world offers plenty of opportunity for virtual exploring - it's quasi-infinite, though that hasn't stopped one record-holder (Guiness-certified no less) from walking 20% of the way to the edge of the map, a feat that it's estimated will take him another thirty years to complete.
+And the game offers plenty of opportunity for virtual exploring.
+The world is quasi-infinite, though that hasn't stopped one record-holder (Guiness-certified no less) from walking 20% of the way to the edge of the map, a feat that it's estimated will take him another thirty years to complete.
 So if your feet are really, really itchy, maybe you can join him in his quest.

 Board game |

-2-5 players, 6+ or 8+ |
+2 to 5 players, 6+ or 8+ |

 Relive the golden age of rail travel in this delightful range of games that sees you and your rival rail entrepreneurs collecting sets of cards and building rail lines across the world.
 With a map for almost everywhere in the world and a host of variants, you'll be transported away for the hour or so's play time.
-Just don't fall out with your friends and family when they steal your prime route.
+Just try not to fall out with your friends and family when they steal your prime route.

-1 player or multiplayer, 7+ official PEGI rating |
+1 player, 16+ official PEGI rating |

-£40 on Steam for PC; other platforms vary |
+Currently £39.99 on PS5, other platforms vary |

-2-5 players, age 10+ |
+2 to 5 players, age 10+ |

 Ships from the US for about £40 |

-Experience the thrill of loading planes full of passengers and preparing for takeoff in this clever new real time cooperative boardgame.
-You must deliver all the passengers to their destinations before they get too angry — and new passengers are constantly arriving!
+Experience the thrill of loading planes full of passengers and preparing for takeoff in this clever real time cooperative boardgame.
+You must deliver all the passengers to their destinations before they get too angry – and new passengers are constantly arriving!
 It's a tense and exciting experience as you and your friends race to beat the game.